embroider-build/content-tag/CONTRIBUTING.md

 `cargo test`:

-Build wasm package:
+Build the package:

-`wasm-pack build --target=nodejs`
+`npm run build`

-which will output your wasm package in `./pkg`
+which will output your wasm package in `./pkg`, which is its own workspace, used for local testing as well as the publishable assets.

 ## Running against a local copy of SWC